NSTiwari/CommunityTalks/README.md

 - **[Building Computer Vision model using TensorFlow: Part 2](https://www.meetup.com/tensorflow-user-group-pune/events/288577357/) - TensorFlow User Group Pune [October 02, 2022]**

 A continuation of part 1, this session covered detailed aspects for end-to-end training and deployment of an object model detection where the developers gained insights on training a custom model on Google Colab, inspect the TF Lite model architecture and deploy it on an Android application.

+- **[Shifting Gears](https://github.com/NSTiwari/CommunityTalks/blob/main/Shifting%20Gears.pdf) - Department of Information Technology, FCRIT [October 07, 2022]**

+'Shifting Gears' was a talk and mentoring session for the students of second-year engineering at Fr.
+Conceicao Rodrigues Institute of Technology, Vashi, Navi Mumbai.
+The talk was focused on helping students build their public profile and preparing them to acquaint skills.